 You do need to wipe up spills and clean your granite with non-acidic cleaner.
 You can even use window cleaner if you want.
 It will not hurt granite.
 See more on bacteria in granite.

 UV-C light not only kills germs, viruses, and even bed bugs, but it also eliminates odors since they are often caused by those little microscopic invaders.
-They're cheap.
+They’re cheap.
 Get one.
-Here are the two light wands I recommend.
+Here are the two UV light wands I recommend.

-Will granite crack from heat?
-If you freeze granite and then subject it to heat such as a flame, maybe.
 Our customers regularly place hot pans on their granite.
 It does not hurt it or crack it.
 Granite withstands heat better than almost any surface.
 It can crack from from objects hitting it.
-But granite crack repair is possible - Click Granite Repair to see how.
+But granite crack repair is possible – Click Granite Repair to see how.

 Do I need to seal my natural granite tops every 6 months with chemicals?